0GiS0/ado-agents-on-aks/README.md

 ## Prerequisites

-The first thing you need to do is create an Agent Pool in Azure DevOps.
+The first thing you need to do is create a couple of Agent Pools in Azure DevOps.
 You can do this by navigating to the `Organization Settings` -> `Agent Pools` and clicking on `Add Pool`.
+Repeat this process for the Linux and Windows agent pools.
+Make sure to save the names of the pools as you will need them later.

-Once you have created the pool, you will need to create a Personal Access Token (PAT) with the `Agent Pools (read, manage)` scope.
+Once you have created them, you will need a Personal Access Token (PAT) with the `Agent Pools (read, manage)` scope.
 You can do this by navigating to `User Settings` -> `Personal access tokens` and clicking on `New Token`.
 Make sure to save the token as you will not be able to see it again.

 Make sure you save your PAT in a `.env` file in the root of the repository.
 The file should look like this: